XMapper/XMapper.Testing/README.md

 # XMapper.Testing
-Automate the testing of all your object-to-object mappers with one line of unit test code
+Automate the testing of all your object-to-object mappers with one line of unit test code.
 <p align="center">
     <img src="https://avatars.githubusercontent.com/u/103217522?s=150&v=4" alt="XMapper logo"/>
 </p>

 Available via NuGet.

+For more information about creating and using a mapper, see [XMapper](https://github.com/XMapper/XMapper).

 ## Example